Alcaraz wins US Open and becomes youngest world number one

 On a day of landmarks, he is also the youngest champion in New York since Pete Sampras in 1990.

+"This is something that I worked really really hard for.
+It's tough to talk right now, a lot of emotions.

+"This is something that I tried to achieve, all the hard work that I did with my team and my family.
+I'm just 19 and all the top decisions were taken by my parents and my team.
+This is something that is really, really special for me."

-It was a gruelling tournament for Alcaraz who claimed the record for most time spent on court at a single Grand Slam event, passing the 23 hours and 21 minutes it took Kevin Anderson to finish runner-up at Wimbledon in 2018.
+It was a gruelling tournament for Alcaraz who also claimed the record for most time spent on court at a single Grand Slam event, passing the 23 hours and 21 minutes it took Kevin Anderson to finish runner-up at Wimbledon in 2018.#photo1

+Most of his 23 hours and 40 minutes were taken up by the more than 13 hours it took him to play three successive five-setters to reach the final.

+He had to save a match point in his five-hour 15-minute quarter-final win over Jannik Sinner.

 Defeat for Ruud, who was also vying for the world number one ranking, was his second in a Slam final this year after he was routed by Nadal in the French Open.